swadhinbharat/swadhinbharat.github.io/quotes.md

 - a falling knife has no handle
 - To the monsters, we're the monsters
 - The first step in solving a problem is recognizing there is one - Will Mcavoy
+- I'd rather be told the cruel truth than be fed gentle lies.